-The computation of partition function, Z, is intractable even for moderately sized gene networks.
-To avoid this problem, we compute upper and lower bounds of the partial function and use them for choosing the optimal values of ζ_1, \ldots, ζ_I .
-An upper bound is obtained by directed graphs, which are allowed to contain cyclic graphs.
 Thus the true value of the partition function is not greater than the upper bound.
-A lower bound is computed by multi-level directed graphs with following assumptions: (A1) There is one top gene and (A2) Genes at the same level have a common parent gene that is located on one upper level of them.
+A lower bound is computed by multi-level directed graphs with following assumptions: (A1) There is one top gene and (A2) Genes at the same level have a common direct parent gene.
 We also consider joined graphs of some multi-level directed graphs satisfying (A1) and (A2).
 Since the number of possible graphs is much larger than those included in the computation, the true value of the partition function should be greater than the lower bound.
-Since the optimization of the network structure for fixed ζ_1, \ldots, ζ_I does not depend on the value of the partition function, our method works well in practice.
+Since the optimization of the network structure for fixed $\zeta_1, ..., \zeta_I$ does not depend on the value of the partition function, our method works well in practice.
 Of course, when the number of genes is small, we can perform an exhaustive search and compute the partition function completely.
 However, we think that the development of an effective algorithm to enumerate all possible networks or approximate the partition function is an important problem.